HGTS-Former: Hierarchical HyperGraph Transformer for Multivariate Time Series Analysis: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ultivariate} time series (MTS) analysis is a critical research topic in artificial intelligence and has been widely used in nuclear fusion~\cite{wang2025time}, stock prices~\cite{mehtab2020stock,jarrah2023predicting,xiang2023experimental}, and weather conditions~\cite{zheng2022multivariate,agada2023multidimensional,sanhudo2021multivariate}.
-The main downstream tasks include forecasting, anomaly detection, classification, and interpolation.
-The MTS data exhibit strong spatial-temporal dependencies, such as spatial correlations between different channels at the same timestamp and temporal correlations between various timestamps.
-The core challenges of this task lie in the high dimensionality and complexity of multivariate time series data, the coupling between variables, as well as noise and missing values.
+\IEEEPARstart{M}{ultivariate} Time Series (MTS) analysis is a critical research topic in artificial intelligence and has been widely used in nuclear fusion~\cite{wang2025time}, stock prices~\cite{mehtab2020stock, jarrah2023predicting, xiang2023experimental}, and weather forecast~\cite{zheng2022multivariate, agada2023multidimensional, sanhudo2021multivariate}.
+These tasks are usually modeled as forecast, anomaly detection, classification, and interpolation tasks in machine learning.
+The core challenges of MTS analysis lie in the high dimensionality and complexity of multivariate time series data, as well as noise and missing values.
 As a result, there is currently no unified solution that can perfectly address all of the issues mentioned above.

-Existing recent works usually adopt the self-attention based transformer~\cite{liu2023itransformer, liu2024timer, liu2024timer-xl} to model the time series data, as shown in Fig.~\ref{fig:firstIMG} (a).
-For example, itransformer~\cite{liu2023itransformer} treats each independent time series as a token and captures multivariate correlations through an attention mechanism.
-Timer~\cite{liu2024timer} is a decoder-only transformer model for univariate time series forecasting, Timer-XL~\cite{liu2024timer-xl} also utilizes decoder-only for multivariate time series forecasting, as shown in Fig.~\ref{fig:firstIMG} (b).
-Time-MoE~\cite{shi2024time} is a universal decoder-only time series forecasting foundation model architecture with mixture-of-experts.
-Zhang et al. proposes TimesBERT~\cite{zhang2025timesbert}, a BERT style foundation model.
-These works fully leverage the strengths of transformers in modeling global relationships, but the high-order dependencies in multivariate time series data have not been sufficiently exploited.

-Some researchers resort to the Graph Neural Network (GNN) and Hypergraph to address the complex relations between different time series.
-For the GNN-based models, CrossGNN~\cite{huang2023crossgnn} uses a graph to build relationships between variables.
-TimeFilter~\cite{hu2025timefilter} uses GNN to build connections between variables and filter different relationships through filters, as shown in Fig.~\ref{fig:firstIMG} (c).
-Hi-Patch~\cite{luohi} aggregates multi-scale information within and between patches by building a hierarchical graph For the hypergraph-based models, MSHyper~\cite{shang2024mshyper} proposed a multi-scale fixed hypergraph to simulate high-order mode interactions, and Ada-MSHyper~\cite{shang2024ada} further used a learnable hypergraph to model implicit group-wise interactions.
-HyperIMTS~\cite{li2025hyperimts} uses hypergraphs for irregular multivariate time series forecasting.
-These works validated the effectiveness of hypergraphs for high-order relation mining, however, due to the utilization of message passing mechanisms, their overall performance is still limited.